risacher/yxorp-edon/README.md

 # yxorp-edon
-A reverse node proxy, fulfilling much the same functions as NGINX.
+A nodejs-based reverse-proxy, fulfilling much the same functions as NGINX.